Skip to content

 Section titled “What headers are required for a WebSocket handshake?”

-Four client headers are mandatory: Upgrade: websocket, Connection: Upgrade, Sec-WebSocket-Key, and Sec-WebSocket-Version: 13.
-The server must respond with 101 Switching Protocols, plus Upgrade: websocket, Connection: Upgrade, and Sec-WebSocket-Accept.
-If any of these are missing, the handshake fails — the browser will fire an onerror event and close the connection.
-See the handshake example above for the full request and response.
+Five client headers are mandatory: Host, Upgrade: websocket, Connection: Upgrade, Sec-WebSocket-Key, and Sec-WebSocket-Version: 13.
+The server must respond with 101 Switching Protocols, Upgrade: websocket, Connection: Upgrade, and Sec-WebSocket-Accept.
+If any of these are missing or wrong, the handshake fails — the browser fires onerror and closes the connection.
+See the full handshake above for a complete example.